Skip to header Skip to main content Skip to footer

 Bags and wardrobe

-We advise you to not bring larger bags with you, when visiting the museum.
-In our cloakroom, there are a limited number of small lockers (33 x 28 x 36 cm) as well as lockable coat hangers.
-Our cloakroom is unattended, we do not take responsibility for bags left there.
+We advise you to not bring larger bags to the museum.
+In our cloakroom, there are a limited number of small lockers and lockable coat hangers.
+The cloakroom is unattended.

 Photo policy

-In order to share all the fun that happens at the museum, we photograph, film and live-stream many of our events.
-The material can be used in the Nobel Prize Museum’s operations, communication channels, marketing and social media.
+You are welcome to take photos and film at the museum, but please do not photograph or film the staff.
+We photograph, film and live-stream some of our events.
+The material can be used in the Nobel Prize Museum’s communication channels and marketing.
 If an event is arranged in collaboration with another actor, the material can be used in their communication.
-Contact us if you have any questions about this.

 Children in the museum exhibitions